vishaljak/auto-close-tabs/README.md

 # auto-close-tabs
-Chrome extension to close tabs being open and unused for a certain amount of time.
+Chrome extension to close tabs left open and unused for a certain amount of time.